sam-kirk/DSP-RPi/README.md

 1. Use the for_pi/image_capture_timed.py or for_pi/image_capture_host_trigger.py

-For the timed trigger:
+For the timed trigger:<br>
-1. Run the script on the RPi and follow the console prompts
+a.
+Run the script on the RPi and follow the console prompts<br>
-2. It will set the capture to go off at timed intervals for the amount of time you set
+b.
+It will set the capture to go off at timed intervals for the amount of time you set

-For the host trigger scripts:
+For the host trigger scripts:<br>
-1. Run the script on the RPi making sure to host the server on your local network
+a.
+Run the script on the RPi making sure to host the server on your local network<br>
-2. Using another device navigate to the page and tap the "take picture" button to trigger an image capture on the RPi.
+b.
+Using another device navigate to the page and tap the "take picture" button to trigger an image capture on the RPi.

 2. Once the picture have been taken use a USB stick, or any other method, to transfer the files from the RPi to your main computer
 3. The images should be placed in the web_host/static/image folder